leigh-perry/leigh-perry.github.io/posts/2020-04-26-magnolia-implicits.markdown

 ```
 means that to use it, you need to `import MagnoliaConfigSupport._`, whereas previously, the implicit instances
 were always available from the companion object.
-The unexpected downside of this is that the`MagnoliaConfigSupport` instances are always used.
+The unexpected downside of this is that the`MagnoliaConfigSupport` instances are always used,
+even when there is a specific instance available in the `Configured` companion object.

-In the example above, I have `configuredOption`, which provides a specialised implementation for `Option[A]`,
+In the example above, I have `configuredOption`, which provides a specialised implementation for `Option[A]`.
 However, I found that tests were failing because my specialised implementation was not being used.
-`import MagnoliaConfigSupport._` was able to synthesise an implicit instance because, internally, `Option`
+Via `import MagnoliaConfigSupport._`, Magnolia was able to synthesise an implicit instance because, internally, `Option`
-is just another data structure.
-But the synthesised instance was not compatible with how I want `Option`
-support to work.
+`Option` just another data structure.
+But the synthesised instance was not compatible with how I want `Option` support to work.

 ## Analysis

-Why does it work when baked in in the Magnolia-native way?
+Why do implicits resolve sensibly when baked in in the Magnolia-native way?
-Because the Magnolia instances are in the same companion object as the specialised instance,
+It is because the Magnolia instances are in the same companion object as the specialised instance,
 and the compile will always choose the specialisation.
-But when they are separate, the compiler stops looking as soon as it can fulfill an instance,
+But when they are separate, the compiler stops looking as soon as it can fulfill an instance, via Magnolia,
 and never gets around to looking in the companion object.

 It surprised me too.

 ## Solution

-To get around this, I had to establish a priority of specialised instances over Magnolia-generated.
+To get around this, I had to enable the choice of specialised instances over Magnolia-generated.
 I refactored `MagnoliaConfigSupport` to reassert the natural priority of things:

 ```scala